eshion/vim-sftp-sync/README.md

 vim-sftp-sync
 ============

-Automatic sync SFTP,FTP,... for buffers in vim
+Automatic sync SFTP,FTP,... for buffers in vim.

+this plugin is no longer maintained and you can see another plugin [vim-sync].

 Installation
 ----